 \subsection{Synthetic Datasets}

 The promise of synthetic data has been clear since its inception; datasets generated through computational algorithms that can mimic semantic and visual patterns found in the real world.
 This data could train machine learning algorithms without compromising privacy (e.g. facial data) or being susceptible to high-level biases in the data (e.g. generation of equal amounts of males and females in the dataset).
-Synthetic data would also be highly scalable---more data could always be generated--and edgecases--gaps in the data where real data would be hard or unreasonable to collect--could be generated.
+Synthetic data is also highly scalable -- more data could always be generated -- and edgecases -- gaps in the data where manually-gathered data would be hard or unreasonable to collect -- could be generated.
 In the past years, synthetic data has shown promise across a range of verticals, from medical research, where patient privacy is high priority, to fraud detection, where synthetic datasets can be used to test and increase the robustness of security solutions.
 In recent years, synthetic data generation has gained substantial popularity within the computer vision field~\cite{ros2016synthia, jalal2019sidod, kar2019meta} as a solution to the data bottleneck problem.
-There are two main approaches that help to bridge the gap between the source domain (synthetic data) and the target domain (real data)---domain randomization and domain adaptation.
+Two main approaches bridge the gap between the source domain (synthetic data) and the target domain (manually-gathered) -- domain randomization and domain adaptation.